The-OpenROAD-Project/OpenROAD/doc/Logger.md

 Tcl functions for reporting messages are defined in the OpenRoad swig file OpenRoad.i.
 The message is simply a Tcl string (no c++20 formatting).
 The logger for Tcl functions The above examples in Tcl are shown below.

 ```
-ord::report “Path startpoint: $startpoint”
+utl::report “Path startpoint: $startpoint”
-ord::error ODB 25 “Unable to open LEF file $file_name.”
+utl::error ODB 25 “Unable to open LEF file $file_name.”
-ord::info DRT 42 “Routed $net_count nets in [format %3.2f $elapsed_time].”
+utl::info DRT 42 “Routed $net_count nets in [format %3.2f $elapsed_time].”
 ```

-`ord::report` should be used instead of ‘puts’ so that all output is logged.
+`utl::report` should be used instead of ‘puts’ so that all output is logged.

-Calls to the Tcl functions ord::warn and ord::error with a single message argument report with tool ID “UKN” and message ID 0000.
+Calls to the Tcl functions utl::warn and utl::error with a single message argument report with tool ID “UKN” and message ID 0000.

 Tools `#include utility/Logger.h` that defines the logger API.
 The Logger instance is owned by the OpenRoad instance.
 Each tool should retrieve the logger instance in the tool init function called after the tool make function by the OpenRoad application.

-Every tool swig file must include src/Exception.i so that errors thrown by ord::error are caught at the Tcl command level.
+Every tool swig file must include src/Exception.i so that errors thrown by utl::error are caught at the Tcl command level.
 Use the following swig command before %inline.

 ```
 %include "../../Exception.i"